 Throughout this Quarterly Report on Form 10-Q, we refer to Carrols Restaurant Group, Inc. as "Carrols Restaurant Group" and, together with its consolidated subsidiaries, as "we", "our" and "us" unless otherwise indicated or the context otherwise requires.
 Any reference to "Carrols" refers to our wholly-owned subsidiary, Carrols Corporation, a Delaware corporation, and its consolidated subsidiaries, unless otherwise indicated or the context otherwise requires.
-Any reference to "Carrols" refers to therwise requires.
-Any reference to "Carrols" to therwise requires.
 Any reference to "Carrols LLC" refers to Carrols' wholly-owned subsidiary, Carrols LLC, a Delaware limited liability company.

 We use a 52-53 week fiscal year ending on the Sunday closest to December 31.
-The fiscal year ended December 29, 2013 contained 52 weeks and the three months ended March 30, 2014 and March 31, 2013 each contained thirteen weeks.
+The fiscal year ended December 29, 2013 contained 52 weeks and the three and six months ended June 29, 2014 and June 30, 2013 each contained thirteen and twenty-six weeks, respectively.